Check Engine Light Testing at O’Reilly Auto Parts in Las Vegas, NM

 Visiting a local O’Reilly Auto Parts store to have your Check Engine light codes inspected is a simple, straightforward process that can help you begin your diagnosis or may even point you to the needed repair.
 Simply stop by your local store and ask a parts professional to come out and plug in one of our diagnostic tools.
 They will read the stored codes and return to the store, where they can print off a list of possible repairs and a brief explanation of the issue that may be causing the Check Engine light to come on.
 They can also offer advice on possible repair solutions, parts that may be needed, or refer you to a local service center if you’re not comfortable performing the repairs yourself.

 In some cases, a Check Engine light could represent something as simple as a loose gas cap or other problems that don't affect the performance or efficiency of the vehicle, but it's impossible to be certain of the cause without having it diagnosed.
 For that reason, it is recommended that you limit driving the vehicle regularly until the cause of the Check Engine light has been determined.
-If your Check Engine light comes on, it should be addressed as soon as possible to ensure that your vehicle continues to drive at its best, and visiting the O’Reilly Auto Parts at 2514 7th Street Suite A to have the codes read should be a priority before you continue driving your vehicle normally.
+If your Check Engine light comes on, it should be addressed as soon as possible to ensure that your vehicle continues to drive at its best, and visiting the O’Reilly Auto Parts at 2514 7th Street to have the codes read should be a priority before you continue driving your vehicle normally.

 A flashing Check Engine light may indicate engine problems that are potentially more serious and could cause severe engine damage if the engine continues to run.
 This could include misfires, knocking, or severely rich or lean idle conditions.
 In most cases, it is advisable to refrain from driving the vehicle if the Check Engine light is flashing until you know the severity of the damage that is causing the code.
 Failure to do so may cause the engine to suffer damage or complete failure.